Compositional Quantum Field Theory: An axiomatic presentation: 2-dimensional CQFT

-In this section we shall make two additional assumptions.
-The first is that if $f:\Sigma\to\Sigma$ is a homeomorphism from the hypersurface $\Sigma$ to itself, then its associated gluing automorphism $\gamma_f:\cH_\Sigma\to\cH_\Sigma$ is the identity.
-In particular, the automorphism $\gamma_\delta:\cH_I\to\cH_I$ associated to the self-homeomorphism $\delta:I\to I$ of the standard interval (recall equation (\ref{eq:intglueorder})) is thus the identity.
-This has the notable consequence that the algebra structure on $\cH_I$ induced by the epimorphism $\gamma_{I\sqcup I,I}$ is associative, compare the associator equation (\ref{eq:associator}).
+Under the assumption of strictness, the automorphism $\gamma_\delta:\cH_I\to\cH_I$ associated to the self-homeomorphism $\delta:I\to I$ of the standard interval (recall equation (\ref{eq:intglueorder})) is the identity.
+This has the notable consequence that the algebra structure on $\cH_I$ induced by the epimorphism $\gamma_{I\sqcup I,I}$ is \emph{associative}, compare the associator equation (\ref{eq:associator}).
 Another affected homeomorphism is the half-rotation of the circle $f_{\pi}:C\to C$ with the associated isomorphism $\gamma_{\pi}:\cH_C\to\cH_C$ becoming the identity.
-This simplifies the identity (\ref{eq:picomc}).
-The second assumption we shall make is that all gluing anomalies are trivial, i.e., the gluing anomaly factor is always $1$.

-We switch in the following to a notation that makes the associative algebra structure on $\cH_I$ more manifest.
-We write,